Walking in the light

 Discussion questions

-1. What does a reference to world evangelism in the final pages of the Bible reveal about God's priorities?
+1. Does a reference in the final pages of the Bible that speaks to the theme of world missions reveal something about God's priorities?

 2. How does the use of "light" in the Bible mark a distinction between good and evil?
 With this in mind, what might the New Jerusalem's illumination by the Lamb of God signify?